wazuh/wazuh-dashboard-plugins/RELEASING.md

 #### Create tags - Script

-The process to create the required tag can be run through a script ( `scripts/release/tag.js` ) that bump the repository through the script (`scripts/release/bump.js`) .
+The process to create the required tag can be run through a script ( `scripts/release/tag.js` ) that bumps the repository through the script (`scripts/release/bump.js`) .

 - for each plugin in `plugins-directory`:
   - edit `version`, `revision`, `pluginPlatfrom.version` in the package manifest file: `package.json`